turingschool/curriculum/source/topics/web_services/encoding_and_filtering.markdown

 You are building an API and are rolling with `respond_to` and `respond_with`.
 They are automatically rendering your objects as XML and JSON.

-Wait, they are automatically rendering your objects?
-Everything?
+Wait, they are automatically rendering your objects? **Everything**?
 Yes!
 If your models have any sensitive data in them, and they probably do, you'll need to do some filtering.

 ## `to_xml` and `to_json` in the Model